Coinbase pricing and fees disclosures

 Trade Execution

-All trades from your Primary Balance are executed through either Coinbase Exchange’s central limit order book or competitive auctions.
-You can transparently see, in real-time, a given market’s order book, bid, ask, and depth.
-And these order books power the quoted prices that you see during trading.
+All trades from your Primary Balance are executed through Coinbase Exchange's central limit order book or competitive auctions.
+You can view a market’s order book, bid, ask, and depth in real-time.
+These order books determine the quoted prices you see during trading.

 Coinbase does not have any payment for order flow (PFOF) relationships with market makers.